andreasabel/haskell-style-guide/haskell-style.md

 this project.
 I've tried to cover the major areas of formatting and naming.
 When something isn't covered by this guide you should stay consistent with the code in the other modules.

+Some sections are labelled with __Suggestion__, meaning that I do not have a strong opinion here.
+Some points only apply to the Agda project.

 General guidelines for good code quality
 ----------------------------------------